Netherlands Reformed Churches: Doctrine and practice

 In teaching, the Netherlands Reformed Churches were in many ways an orthodox Reformed Church.
 They held to the traditional confessions of the ancient church (the Nicene Creed, the Apostles' Creed, and the Athanasian Creed), as well as the Three Forms of Unity.
 As a Calvinist church, they practiced infant baptism.

 However, the denomination was very loosely organised.
 As a result of the bad experiences with synodical authority, the local congregations had much more power and the general synod much less than in most other Reformed churches.
 Thus, there were many variations and differences between local congregations.
 Some were very traditional; others were more heavily influenced by contemporary evangelical practices and had replaced traditional Dutch organ music with praise bands.
 Also, the synod of the Netherlands Reformed Churches had recently allowed women to serve as deacons, elders, and pastors, but most local churches did not allow that.
 Such variations had made contacts with other churches somewhat more complicated.
 There had been close contacts with the Reformed Churches in the Netherlands (Liberated).
 Even though the widespread desire to be reunited to each other had been hampered by deep-running disagreements over both doctrine and practice, the two denominations officially merged into the Dutch Reformed Churches in 2023.

 The Netherlands Reformed Churches were also close to the Christian Reformed Churches.
 After the formation of the Protestant Church in the Netherlands, two protesting congregations from the former Reformed Churches in the Netherlands joined the Netherlands Reformed Church.

 Statistics

-In 2011 The Netherlands Reformed Churches had 33,030 members in 2011, about 20,975 are communicants, and 12,045 are non-communicants, who were served by a total of 86 pastors.
+In 2011 The Netherlands Reformed Churches had 33,030 members; about 20,975 were communicants, and 12,045 were non-communicants, who were served by a total of 86 pastors.
 Women became eligible to ascend to deaconship in 1985, and in 2004 the Church allowed women to become elders.
 By the time of its absorption into the Dutch Reformed Churches, 31 congregations allowed all ministries and positions to be filled by women, 16 congregations allowed elders and deacons to be women, in 16 churches the office of deacon was open for women.
 In 20 congregations, no women officers were allowed.

+By 2025, the new domination reported 130,000 members across 320 congregations, becoming the second largest Protestant denomination in the country.